Igor-Yaremchuk/phone_store/README.md

     - Presentation of a portfolio with completed projects.
     - Adaptive design for correct display on devices of various sizes (phone, tablet, computer).
     - Use of the BEM methodology for structuring CSS and ensuring ease of maintenance and extension.

+## Instructions :
+    To run the project locally you need Node.js v20+ and 3 steps: git clone
+      npm i
+      npm start